The Anatomy of An Avo: Why We Love Them and How to Choose the Perfect One

 Green is Not the Only Go

 First and foremost it’s important to distinguish that there are green-skinned and dark-skinned avos available.
-The texture and colour of their respective skins can give you clues when it comes to picking the right one and a dark-skinned avo doesn’t necessarily indicate over-ripeness.
+The texture and colour of their respective skins can give you clues when it comes to picking the right one.
+Contrary to belief, a dark-skinned avo doesn’t necessarily indicate over-ripeness.

 The skins of Fuerte, Pinkerton, Edranol and Ryan avos start out green and remain green once ripened.

 They are great if your intention is to create those aforementioned perfect fans and slices, as the skin is can be easily peeled back off the fruit.
 Hopefully, it will reveal a smooth, blemish-free flesh that can be sliced and diced into mesmerising ‘Instagramable’ creations.